octimot/StoryToolkitAI/README.md

 If you want to tell the tool how many results you want to see, just use `[max_results]` at the beginning of the search, for eg.: `[20] about life events | about sports`.
 This will return the top 20 results for each term.

-For now, the search relies on punctuation in the transcripts to separate phrases and feed them to the algorithm, but this will be improved in a future update by allowing AI to look deeper into your transcripts.
+For now, the search relies on punctuation in the transcripts/files to separate phrases and feed them to the algorithm, but this will be improved in a future update by allowing AI to look deeper into the text.

 **The quality of your results will depend on the terms you use for search**.
 Just like on a web search engine, you should be kind of specific, but not too specific about what you're searching.
 For eg., if you want to search for phrases where